-Luno Among First Crypto Firms to Receive South Africa License
+South Africa Starts Issuing Crypto Licenses With Luno, Zignaly Among First Recipients

 Regulators in the country have said they plan to authorize up to 60 digital asset firms by April.

-- South Africa has started licensing crypto firms, with Luno among the first batch of companies to receive regulatory approval.
+- South Africa has started licensing crypto firms, and Luno and Zignaly are among the first batch of companies to receive regulatory approval.

 - Regulators in the country have said around 60 firms are set to receive approval by April.

-Crypto exchange Luno received a license from South Africa’s financial regulator, the company said Thursday, becoming one of the first crypto entities to be regulated in the country.
+South Africa’s financial regulator has started issuing crypto licenses, with exchange platform Luno and decentralized social investing marketplace Zignaly among the first batch of companies to receive approvals.

-In a statement, the company said it received approval as a financial product under the Financial Advisory and Intermediary Services Act, 2002 (FAIS).
+Luno shared that it had received approval as a financial service provider under the country's Financial Advisory and Intermediary Services Act, 2002 (FAIS).
 Luno PTY LTD now appears on FSCA's registry of authorized entities.

+Zignaly told CoinDesk that it had received a Category 2 - Discretionary Financial Service Provider (FSP) license and appears in the FSCA registry as Merritt Administrators PTY LTD.

 The South African regulator started accepting licensing applications from crypto firms in June 2023 after legislation was passed to bring crypto into the scope of regulated financial activities in the country.
 The FSCA has promised hefty fines for companies that try to operate without obtaining the right approvals.

-Note: UPDATE (April 11, 12:05 UTC): Adds that Zignaly received a license to headline and body.